callbellchat/callbell-public-docs/docs/api_reference/messages_api/post_send_messages.md

   }'
 ```

-In this context `text` refers to the placeholder of the template message, let's say that you have a template message like this:
+In this context `text` refers to the placeholder of the template message, for example let's say you have a template message like this:

 ```bash title=template_example
 Hello {{1}}, this is a template message example